prendradjaja/vim-vertigo/README.md

 like `14j` or `2k` with vanilla Vim moves smoothly from the left hand (`1`, `4`, `2`) to the right (`j`, `k`).

-But in Dvorak, the `j` and `k` keys are on the left hand (much like the small digits `12345`, which are much more commonly used than the large digits `6789`), which makes this key sequence more cumbersome to type.
+But in Dvorak, the placement of the `j` and `k` keys makes sequences like this quite cumbersome to type: To type `2j` or `2k`, your left hand has to jump all the way up to the number row, and then all the way down to the bottom row.
+(And this is all with one hand -- so slow.
+We Dvorak users like our ["alternating hands!"][alternating])

 I like micro-optimizations. :) If you do too, (and maybe use Dvorak) this might be the plugin for you.